Banks chase trading cheats with 'fuzzy' surveillance

-SINGAPORE Nov 19 Stung by billion-dollar fines for malpractice on their trading floors, the world's big banks are using 'fuzzy logic' tools such as relationship mapping and behavioural analytics to read the minds of would-be cheats among their traders.

-On Wednesday six global banks agreed to pay $4.3 billion to settle claims they failed to stop traders from trying to rig foreign exchange markets, which came hot on the heels of similar fines for manipulating benchmark interest rates.
+On Wednesday six global banks agreed to pay $4.3 billion (2.7 billion pounds) to settle claims they failed to stop traders from trying to rig foreign exchange markets, which came hot on the heels of similar fines for manipulating benchmark interest rates.

 Older systems to catch misconduct, still in use at some firms, pick through conversations for trigger words, but they can be easily circumvented.